cyberbotics/webots/docs/guide/web-simulation.md

 ./server.sh start local
 ```
 This will start the session server with the [config/session/local.json]({{ url.github_tree }}/resources/web/server/config/session/local.json) configuration file and the simulation server with the [config/simulation/local.json]({{ url.github_tree }}/resources/web/server/config/simulation/local.json) configuration file.

 You should now be able to check the status of your session server at [http://localhost:1999/monitor](http://localhost:1999/monitor).

 The session server should display a list of simulation servers.
 In your case, only one simulation server should be listed.
 If you click on the simulation server link named localhost:2000, you should see it's status page at [http://localhost:2000/monitor](http://localhost:2000/monitor).

-The session server keeps a track of the available simulation servers and assigns a connection to the most suitable simulation server (similar to a load balancer).
+The session server keeps a track of the available simulation servers and their respective compute load.
+It assigns a connection to the simulation server with the lowest compute load (similar to a load balancer).

-A task of the simulation server is to start a Webots instance with the correct world.
+Then, the selected simulation server starts a Webots instance that communicates directly with the client.

-To show the user interface, simply open the `$WEBOTS_HOME/resources/web/streaming_viewer/index.html` file in your browser.
+To test the session and simulation servers, simply open the `$WEBOTS_HOME/resources/web/streaming_viewer/index.html` file in your browser.
-In the user interface, find a `Connect to` field, and type for example:
+In the user interface, under the `Connect to:` field, type for example:
 ```
 ws://localhost:1999/session?url=https://github.com/cyberbotics/webots/tree/develop/projects/languages/python/worlds/example.wbt
 ```